mikesamuel/fences-maven-enforcer-rule/rule/src/site/site/markdown/index.md

 # Fences

-Fecnes is a [maven-enforcer] rule that augments Java's access control by checking that a Maven Project and all its dependencies conform to a policy that specifies which classes/packages can link to which others.
+Fences is a [maven-enforcer] rule that augments Java's access control by checking that a Maven Project and all its dependencies conform to a policy that specifies which classes/packages can link to which others.